mjilesen/com.hydrawise/README.txt

-With this app it's possible to connect your Hunter Hydrawise Smart Controller to Homey and control zones directly from Homey.
+Connect your Hydrawise Smart Controller to Homey and control zones directly from Homey.

 Use the power of Homey flows to automate your zones.